camlab-ethz/GEMS/README.md

 This repository includes an example dataset of protein-ligand complexes, where each complex comprises a protein (PDB file) and a ligand (SDF file).
 Follow these steps to run inference or training using the example dataset.

 * **Dataset Construction:**  <br />
-    Preprocess data and create a PyTorch dataset using `GEMS_dataprep_workflow.py`: This script generates interaction graphs enriched with language model embeddings (e.g., esm2_t6, ankh_base, and ChemBERTa-77M).
-Specify the path to your data directory (containing PDB and
+    Preprocess data and create a PyTorch dataset using `GEMS_dataprep_workflow.py`: This script generates a dataset of interaction graphs enriched with language model embeddings (e.g., esm2_t6, ankh_base, and ChemBERTa-77M) from an input diretory (containing PDB and
-    SDF files) as an argument.
-If you wish to include affinity labels for training, provide the path to your labels file (CSV or JSON) as an additional input.
+    SDF files).
+To include affinity labels for training, specify the path to your labels file (CSV or JSON).
     ```
     python GEMS_dataprep_workflow.py --data_dir example_dataset --y_data PDBbind_data/PDBbind_data_dict.json
     ```